AI 2D TAG

 You can display any of the images used for testing. the arrow keys will advance to the first image, the previous image, the next image, the last image.

-You can aslo use the slider to select images.
+You can also use the slider to select images.
 The images are sorted from the one with the worst to the best "Loss" metrics.

 Source selection

-You can display either the original segmentation, the prdicted segmentatino, or a mix of both.
+You can display either the original segmentation, the predicted segmentation, or a mix of both.

 Display Mode